UnicornFishy/UnicornFishy/README.md

 - 👋 Hi, I’m @UnicornFishy or Max
 - 👀 I’m interested in anything helpful interms of helping my learn :^)
-- 🌱 I’m currently learning HTML and C++
+- 🌱 I’m currently learning HTML and C#
 - 💞️ I’m looking to collaborate on nothing at the moment, sorry!
 - 📫 How to reach me discord "UnicornFishy#5879"